Nsustain/nsustain.com/CONTRIBUTING.md

 # 3. Pull Requests

+We have two branches:
+`nsustain.com/main` and
+`nsustain.com/develop`.
+Make pull requests to
+`develop`.
+All features in the
+`develop` branch are tested
+in a test environment first.
+After all tests pass, all commits in `develop` will be merged to `main`.

-When you request a pull request,
+When you make a pull request,
 GitHub automatically sends an email to the maintainers.
 We'll review the pull request and merge the PR